-We place great importance on partnership with parents/carers and our weekly newsletter is available on our website and is emailed to parents/carers every Friday.
+We place great importance on partnership with parents and carers.
+Our weekly newsletter is published on our website and is also emailed directly to parents and carers every Friday.
 This provides a variety of information, from the latest sporting updates, most recent College news, the terms' calendar of events, students of the week and our current links with the wider community.

-Our website displays our students' achievements and provides parents/carers with necessary updates and upcoming events for their calendar.
-This enables us to keep parents/carers up-to-date and send messages out quickly and effectively.
+Our website displays our students' achievements and provides parents and carers with necessary updates and upcoming events for their calendar.
+This enables us to keep parents and carers up-to-date and send messages out quickly and effectively.